 The problem is that in competitive markets, the duty to prioritize democratic aims over profit is marginal, if not empty.
 (Christiano does not distinguish competitive and non-competitive markets, but I address non-competitive markets separately below.)
 Firms in competitive markets make very little accounting profit—"the bottom line”—in the long term.
 They are left with little leeway to prioritize democratic aims over profit.
-In such cases, Christiano argues, firms are allowed to pursue profit at the expense of democratic aims.
-For example, it would “defeat the purpose of the legislation” (213) to drive them out of business in the pursuit of democratic aims.
-This gives reason to think that in the approximately perfectly competitive markets, the duty is only marginally applicable and many of the firms would be permitted to make profit-oriented decisions at the expense of democratic aims.
-In other words, insofar as markets work as they should, the moral duty to choose democratic aims over profit is empty.
+In such cases, Christiano argues, firms are allowed to pursue profit at the expense of democratic aims, because it would “defeat the purpose of the legislation” (213) to drive them out of business in the pursuit of democratic aims.
+However, this gives us reason to think that in te approximately perfectly competitive markets, the duty that Christiano postulates is only marginally applicable and many of the firms would be permitted to make profit-oriented decisions at the expense of democratic aims.
+In other words, insofar as markets work as they ideally should, the moral duty to choose democratic aims over profit is empty.

-Even in these competitive markets, during short periods, some firms may make big enough profit to choose democratic aims over profit.
-However, in making such choice, the firms would be choosing to go against price signals.
-Yet, we saw that economic agents in competitive markets achieve efficiency by following price signals.
-We have no reason to believe that a market economy will generate similarly efficient outcomes when firms base their decisions on a totally different type of information such as the expected contribution to the promotion of democratic aims, or its combination with the price information.
+Now, even in competitive markets, , some firms may make large enough profit to choose democratic aims over profit, at least for short periods.
+However, in making such choice, the firms would be choosing to go against price signals.But, as I have just noted, economic agents in competitive markets achieve efficiency by following price signals.
+We have no reason to believe that a market economy will generate similarly efficient outcomes when firms base their decisions on a totally different type of information such as the expected contribution to the promotion of democratic aims, or its combination with the signals given by price information.
 As Amartya Sen notes, we know little about the impact of “mixed motivation” on the efficiency of market allocation.
-It is rather plausible to think that efficiency would be lost when firms ignore price signals whenever they have a chance to promote the democratic chosen aims, considering the inevitable limits on the information that each firm can have in a large-scale, complex, and dynamic economy.
-Accordingly, when firms in competitive markets choose to ignore price signals, they are acting against the norm consistent with the justification of their property rights.
+It is rather plausible to think that efficiency would be lost when firms ignore price signals whenever they have a chance to promote the democratically chosen aims, considering the inevitable limits on the information that each firm can have in a large-scale, complex, and dynamic economy.
+Accordingly, when firms in competitive markets choose to ignore price signals, they are acting against an important element of the norm that provides the justification of their property rights.

-Some industries are not competitive even in the long term.
+Still, some industries are not competitive even in the long term.
 For example, the pharmaceutical, software, technology, media, finance, and banking industries are perennially dominated by a few big businesses.
 In these industries, price signals are not so informative, and price-based efficiency does not justify capitalist property rights in these industries.
-Then, even if Christiano is right that these companies make big enough profit to be capable of promoting democratic aims without risking insolvency, this very capacity suggests that the justification of their property rights is already compromised.
+Perhaps there is room for Christiano’s proposed duty to apply here?
+In fact, there is surprisingly little room.
+For even if Christiano is right that companies in certain monopolistic sectors make profits large enough to render them capable of promoting democratic aims without risking insolvency, this very capacity suggests that the justification of their property rights is already compromised.
 They are “above” competition and thus able to prioritize democracy over profit because their business is decoupled from competition, the justifying rationale of their property rights.
-Thus, the capitalist duty is not empty in non-competitive markets, but at the expense of the justification of capitalist property rights.
-Then, the informal moral duty fails to resolve the tension between capitalism and democracy.
+Thus, the capitalist duty is not empty in non-competitive markets, but comes at the expense of the justification of capitalist property rights.
+Accordingly, the informal moral duty put forward by Christiane fails to resolve the tension between capitalism and democracy.